Ivan Dryer

-Ivan Dryer (March 7, 1939 - July 27, 2017) is generally considered to be the father of the commercial laser light show industry.
+Ivan Dryer (March 7, 1939 – July 27, 2017) is generally considered to be the father of the commercial laser light show industry.
 He is the founder of the world's first continuously running laser entertainment, known as Laserium.

+Biography

 Dryer was a filmmaker in the early 1970s.
 On one project, he worked with Dr. Elsa Garmire, a California Institute of Technology physicist interested in laser light art.
 (She had previously worked with other artists on special event laser shows.)
-Dryer was disappointed because the resulting film, LaserImage, did not have the pure colors and shimmer of laser light.
-Dryer realized that it was possible only to capture the special beauty of laser light by using the light itself, not in film or video form.
+Dryer was disappointed because the resulting film, LaserImage, did not have the pure color and shimmer of laser light.

 Dryer had the idea of bringing the Caltech laser to Los Angeles' Griffith Observatory.
-He, Garmire and Dale Pelton formed Laser Images, Inc. to create Laserium laser light shows to be presented in planetariums. ("Laserium" is not a generic term; it is a registered trademark for the company's laser light shows.)
+He, Garmire and Dale Pelton formed Laser Images, Inc. to create Laserium laser light shows to be presented in planetariums. ("Laserium" is a registered trademark for the company's laser light shows.)